ShaneMuir/workout-app/README.md

 - User profile with avatar image and personal information
 - Metrics around workouts

+## Future Features

+- Indicators on workout titles to show if improve or not from previous same workout so if it was monday chest then next date i did chest should have an indicator to show if its improved from the previous workout.

 ## Setup
 1. Clone the repository: `git clone [repository URL]`
 2. Install the necessary packages: ```composer install